LilianMShen/cs241-fa21/lovable_linux/final_exam_practice.md

 4. Assuming 4KB page tables what is the page number and offset for virtual address 0x12345678  ?

+pain.

 5. What is a page fault?
 When is it an error?
 When is it not an error?

+a page fault is an exception that the mmu raises when a process accesses a memory page without proper preparations.

 6. What is Spatial and Temporal Locality?
 Swapping?
 Swap file?
 Demand Paging?

+Spatial locality are items with nearby addresses tend to be referenced close together in time.
+Temporal locality is when recently referenced items are likely to be referenced in near future.
+Demand paging is when you only bring in a page when needed.
+Swap files are files that contain data retrieved from system meory or RAM.

 ## 3. Processes and Threads